British Rail Mark 2: Manchester Pullman

 Mark 2 carriages were used on the Manchester Pullman service from 1966 until withdrawal in 1985.
 These luxuriously appointed first class carriages had several unusual features, such as inward opening doors and some interior walnut panelling.
 Only 29 carriages were built.
 The livery was pearl grey with blue window surrounds, a reversal of the standard British Rail blue and grey livery of the late 1960s and 1970s.
 A Liverpool Pullman service was also operated, using the same type of carriages, until 1974.

-Current uses
+Current

 As of May 2020, Mark 2 coaches are still in use on some services on the UK rail network.